 The State Assessment Innovation Leadership Network (ILN) brings together state and district assessment and technology leaders who will work to make online assessment systems, resources, and tools more efficient and effective.
 Participants will discuss interoperable digital assessment and accessibility challenges and share best practices while working with leaders in the IMS Global community to determine how assessment components can benefit from the lessons learned in the larger plug-and-play digital ecosystem.

 The mission of the State Assessment ILN is to develop and share digital assessment strategies with states and local education agencies to support their efforts to deliver online assessments that are more accurate and reliable measures of student learning.
 Network participants will also be powerful advocates to help advance the use of IMS Global interoperability and accessibility standards by educational technology suppliers.

 If you are interested in being a part of this collaboration or have questions, please complete the enrollment form below to contact us.
 You can also read the FAQ for more information.
-The group will begin holding regular virtual meetings in the fall 2017.
+The group held its first meeting in fall 2017 and continues to hold monthly meetings.